nats-io/nats-architecture-and-design/adr/ADR-47.md

 * Optional
 * Less than 1 or greater than or equal to the total timeout is the same as not supplied.
-* When supplied, subsequent waits are the lesser of the stall time or the calculated remaining time
+* When supplied, subsequent waits are the lesser of the stall time or the calculated remaining time.
+This allows the total timeout to be considered and for the stall to not extend the loop past the total timeout.

 ### Max messages